ucscXena/XenaGoWidget/README.md

 ## Possible TODO

-- put gene selection below pathway selection (and then only show the tissue view for genes)
 - allow multiple selection of genes / pathways with statistics (gene enrichment)
    - provide combined statistics matches
    - (allow visible selection of fields)
    - put a control / display canvas on top of another one?
-- side-by-side comparison of different analysis
-   - provide statistics for comparisons

 - allow selection of multiple cohorts (displayed vertically)
 - allow selection of different criteria for scoring
 - add different (drill-down) filters for scores, etc.